![]() |

 A pending timeout can be cancelled.
 Note that there is no way to cancel an expired timeout for which the event has already been sent but not yet received by the application.
 Canceling in this case will return an error to enable the application to detect the situation.
 For a periodic timer, a cancel will stop further timeouts, but may not be able to prevent the latest event from being received.
 An active timeout cannot be altered without canceling it first.

 The timeout value is an abstract system and timer dependent tick count.
 It is assumed that the tick count increases with a static frequency.
 The frequency can be inquired at runtime for time calculations, e.g. tick frequency divided by 1000 gives ticks for 1ms.
-Tick frequency is at least equal to the resolution, but can also be higher (implementation can quantize ticks to any underlying implementation).
-Supported resolution can also be inquired.
+The tick frequency is at least equal to the resolution, but can also be higher (implementation can quantize ticks to any underlying implementation).
+The supported resolution can also be inquired.
 A clock source can be specified when creating a timer.
 It defines the time base of the timer for systems with multiple sources implemented (optional).
 EM_TIMER_CLKSRC_DEFAULT is a portable value that implements a basic monotonic time, that will not wrap back to zero in any reasonable uptime.

 If the acknowledgment of a periodic timeout is done too late (after the next period has already passed), the default action is to skip the missed timeout slot(s) and arm for the next valid slot.
 If the application never wants to skip a missed timeout it can set the flag EM_TMO_FLAG_NOSKIP when creating a timeout.
 This causes each acknowledgment to schedule an immediate timeout event until all the missed time slots have been served.
 This keeps the number of timeouts as expected but may cause an event storm if a long processing delay has occurred.